gem-pasteur/macsyfinder/doc/system.rst

 .. note::

-    a complete description of the secretion system grammar is available here :ref:`system-definition-grammar-label`
+    a complete description of the secretion system modelling is available here :ref:`system_definition`

 SystemBank API reference
 ===========================